wp-plugins/pegelonline-plugin/readme.txt

 Tags: embedding, water level, water, water gage, GIS, Pegel, Gewässer, Fluß, Fluss, Meer, Hydrologie, hydrology, Geographie, geography, Wasser, monitoring
 Requires at least: 2.0.0
 Tested up to: 2.7
-Stable tag: 0.0.2
+Stable tag: 0.0.3

 == Description ==

-A plugin that embedds the water level of e.g. a river into your blog.
+A plugin for monitoring the water level of e.g. a river into your blog.
 Works only with water level in Germany, so the following instructions are in German.

 Das PegelOnline-Plugin bindet den Pegelstand von Gewässern im Blog ein.
 Die Daten stammen von gewässerkundlichen Informationssystem der Wasser-